dice-nx/dice-nx/README.md

 of the common Amiga OS libraries, easy support for ARexx, and more.
 DICE can also target embedded systems using 68000 processors.

-DICE-nx is a fork of DICE, which was originally a commercial product written by Matt Dillon in the 1990s.
-In the late 1990s, Matt largely ceased development of DICE and released the source code under a "non-commercial use only" license.
-A small amount of development continued on DICE in the 2000s, largely around porting to 64-bit UNIX hosts and targetting embedded 68000 systems.
-In 2023, Matt re-licensed it under the standard 3-clause BSD license, meaning for the first time ever DICE was available under a true open-source license.
+DICE-nx is a fork of DICE, which was commercial product written by Matt Dillon in the 1990s.
+In 2023, Matt re-licensed it under the standard 3-clause BSD license.

 DICE-nx aims to re-start development of DICE, and focusing on its original aim of providing a fully-featured C compiler for Amiga computers.
 At this time, the